tahoe-lafs/pycryptopp/README.rst

 BUILDING
 --------

-To build it run "./setup.py build".
-To test it run "./setup.py test".
+To build it run "python ./setup.py build".
+To test it run "python ./setup.py test".
 To install it into your system run "./setup.py install".
-To create a binary package run "./setup.py bdist_egg".
+To create a binary package run "python ./setup.py bdist_egg".

-If "./setup.py test" doesn't print out "PASSED" and exit with exit code 0 then there is something seriously wrong.
+If "python ./setup.py test" doesn't print out "PASSED" and exit with exit code 0 then there is something seriously wrong.
 Do not use this build of pycryptopp.
 Please report the error to the tahoe-dev mailing list ²_.

 DOCUMENTATION